shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 of an overview.
 It doesn't take very much information to fill a page and exceed our visual resolution.
 Even if we could organize everything on a single sheet, our ability to resolve and comprehend it is limited.
-So what we need is a way of integrating disjointed fragmemts of note-taking to create that integrated model.
+So what we need is a way of integrating disjointed fragments of note-taking to create that integrated model.

 ## Tidying up is a learning strategy

 If you do it once, it just hides information.
-If you keep doing to improve and fiddle with the organization of things, you become intimately and cognitively familar with the placement and usefulness of things.
+If you keep doing to improve and fiddle with the organization of things, you become intimately and cognitively familiar with the placement and usefulness of things.
 This is what our brains do.
 There has to be re-use activity, involving motor functions to extract things from their tidy places.